 - Tag Name

-Selecting the right locators can be the different between a test script that is flexible and successful, and a brittle test that breaks on the slightest UI change.
+Selecting the right locators can be the difference between a test script that is flexible and successful, and a brittle test that breaks on the slightest UI change.
 If they are present, use unique Classes or IDs as Selenium locators, as they are less likely to change without someone on your QA or Dev team knowing.
 But locators like link text can change all the time – think about a dynamic button based on logged in state, or your marketing team running A/B tests.
-You can also use Xpath to navigate the webdriver, you can read more about Xpath to CSS conversion here.
+You can also use Xpath to navigate the webdriver.

 Communication Between QA, Developers, Marketers, and Designers is Key